lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/05 Subsystems Azimuth and Camera Cable Wrap/04 State Machine.md

 ## State Machine

-The behaviour of the system is managed by the state machine.
+The behavior of the system is managed by the state machine.
 The state machine for cable wraps is shown in next diagram

 ```plantuml